-Outsourcing vs. Outstaffing Models: What is the Difference and Their Pros & Cons
+Outsourcing vs. Outstaffing Models: What is the Difference?

-What could the choices mean for your IT operation, and your business?
+What could this choice mean for your IT operation and your business?

 But no matter what term you use to define it when you have more IT development needs than your current staff can handle, you need to hire more help.
 And this is when knowing what is outsourced product development and how it differs from “outstaffing” comes in handy.